nbaldzhiev/playwright-webkit-trace-zoom-bug/README.md

-# Repo to reproduce Playwright issue #<fill once opened>
+# Repo to reproduce Playwright issue #29943

-To reproduce, either:
+To reproduce, ask to be collaborator and, either:

 * open up a Pull Request; or
-* ask to be a collaborator and manually trigger the workflow.
+* manually trigger the workflow.

+...or fork.

 Then:
 * a GitHub Actions workflow will get triggered `.github/workflows/frontend-ci.yml`, which runs a single test in Webkit;